knudhansen/rpi/scripts/README.md

 rpiSchedVideoAddDaily <time as HH:MM> <duration in seconds>
 ```

-This function schedules a video of <duration in seconds> to be recorded daily at HH:MM
+This function schedules a video of <duration in seconds> to be recorded daily at HH:MM.
+It will fail if another
+video is already scheduled for the same time and return error code 1.

 `time as HH:MM`: time at which a video should be recorded every day.
 Format is hours (24 hour notation) and
                  minutes, e.g. 23:39.